-A month of Malbec is coming to an end so we spoke to some of the key winemakers and winery owners in the country, and posed two very simple questions to them: what does Malbec mean for each of them, and what can we expect in the future?
+During April, the month of Malbec, we spoke to some of the key winemakers and winery owners in the country, and posed two very simple questions to them: what does Malbec mean for each of them, and what can we expect in the future?
 Here are twelve promising answers.

 Susana Balbo, Winemaker & owner of Susana Balbo Wines